Palestinian Authority: 2013 name change

 The UN has permitted the PLO to title its representative office to the UN as "The Permanent Observer Mission of the State of Palestine to the United Nations", and Palestine has started to re-title its name accordingly on postal stamps, official documents and passports, whilst it has instructed its diplomats to officially represent 'The State of Palestine', as opposed to the 'Palestine National Authority'.
 Additionally, on 17 December 2012, UN Chief of Protocol Yeocheol Yoon decided that "the designation of 'State of Palestine' shall be used by the Secretariat in all official United Nations documents".
-However, in a speech in 2016 president Abbas said that "The Palestinian Authority exists and it is here," and "The Palestinian Authority is one of our achievements and we won’t give it up."
+However, in a speech in 2016 president Abbas said that "The Palestinian Authority exists and it is here," and "The Palestinian Authority is one of our achievements and we won't give it up."

+2024 mass resignation

+On the morning of 26 February 2024, the Shtayyeh cabinet, led by Prime Minister Mohammad Shtayyeh, resigned from office amid popular opposition to the Palestinian Authority and pressure from the United States during the Gaza war.
+On 28 March, the new technocratic Mustafa cabinet was formed, and 3 days later was officially sworn in.

 Geography

 The Palestinian Territories refers to the Gaza Strip and the West Bank (including East Jerusalem).
 The Palestinian Authority currently administers some 39% of the West Bank.
 61% of the West Bank remains under direct Israeli military and civilian control.
 East Jerusalem was unilaterally annexed by Israel in 1980, prior to the formation of the PA.
 Since 2007 Gaza has been governed by the Hamas Government in Gaza.